 Finding the Right Aftermarket Headlight Bulbs for Your Truck

 RECON is proud to be a leading aftermarket automotive lighting provider, and we are here to serve all your truck’s lighting needs.
-Check out our handy online installation guides for additional information, or contact us today to speak with an automotive expert.
+Check out our handy headlight installation guides for additional information, or contact us today to speak with an automotive expert.

 If you’re looking to replace your halogen headlights with LED or HID bulbs, there are a few things you should know before you get started.
 The popularity of LED and HID headlights as aftermarket truck parts has continued to rise in recent years, due to certain advantages that they have over the conventional halogen option.